-Just before the city council meeting commenced, discussion of the four layoffs brought an uncomfortable tension to the room.
+Just before the meeting commenced, discussion of the four layoffs brought an uncomfortable tension to the room.
 Today, council eliminated four cleaning service jobs.

 Bonnie Powell choked back tears as she addressed the room.
 She is glad to be able to retire at least, though it’s a few years early in her plan.